Eight dead in Central African Republic capital, rebel leaders flee city

 NO END IN SIGHT

-Samba-Panza has pledged hold talks with armed groups in an effort to restore order and used her inaugural address this week to plead for militia to lay down their arms to halt the escalating inter-religious violence.
+Samba-Panza has pledged to hold talks with armed groups in an effort to restore order and used her inaugural address to plead for militia to lay down their arms to halt the escalating inter-religious violence.

 A Reuters witness saw the bodies of two victims of a mob attack burning in the street in Bangui's Castor district.